 0.00 credits.
 Business students are eligible to supplement their academic coursework with experiential learning through a business cooperative (co-op) fellowship.
 The fellowship is normally conducted in a student's junior year and is typically completed within the four-year time frame of a Bachelor's degree.
 Business co-op fellows work full time (35+ hours/week) at an approved co-op site while still maintaining their status as full time students.
 During the co-op semester, students are charged an administrative fee.
+A total of 12 credits may be earned from internship/co-op courses taken through the School of Business during a student's college career.
 Graded Pass/No Pass.
 Register by Instructor.